Land reforms by country: Kenya

 The colonial administration in Kenya implemented a land documentation system in the early 1900s.
 In the 1970s, politicians engaged in extensive sales and exploitation of fraudulent land documents.
 By the late 1990s, the land documentation system had fallen into disrepute due to extensive fraud.

 Two land reforms occurred amid the Mau Mau uprising.
 The first, in the mid-1950s, allowed Africans to consolidate and gain individual legal titles to their land.
 The second enabled Africans to buy land from Europeans, many of whom sought to liquidate their holdings in Kenya prior to Kenyan independence.

 In the 1960s, president Jomo Kenyatta launched a peaceful land reform program based on "willing buyer-willing seller".
 It was funded by the United Kingdom, the former colonial power.

 In 2006, president Mwai Kibaki said it will repossess all land owned by "absentee landlords" in the coastal strip and redistribute it to squatters.

+A 2023 study found that over the course of independent Kenyan history, democratic governments engaged in greater formalization of land rights than autocratic regimes and that democratic governments tended to formalize land rights to gain the support of pivotal swing voters.

 Namibia

-Namibia's colonial past had resulted in a situation where about 20% of the population (mostly white settlers) owned about 75 percent of all the land.
+Namibia's colonial past had resulted in substantial land inequality where about 20% of the population (mostly white settlers) owned about 75 percent of all the land.

 In 1990, shortly after Namibia achieved independence from South Africa, its first president Sam Nujoma initiated a plan for land reform, in which land would be redistributed from whites to blacks.
 Legislation passed in September 1994, with a compulsory, compensated approach.

 The land reform has been slow, mainly because Namibia's constitution only allows land to be bought from farmers willing to sell.
 Also, the price of land is very high in Namibia, which further complicates the matter.

 By 2007, some 12% of the total commercial farmland in the country was taken away from white Namibian farmers and given to black citizens.